harshasrisri/homelab/README.md

 ...
 ```

-## Rack N Stack
+### Rack N Stack
-Rack up all the PIs, connect them all to the network, and they should be available.
+Rack up all the PIs, connect them all to the network, and they should be available as `pi-01`, `pi-02`, etc.
 ```
 xpanes -C 5 --ssh ansible@pi-{01..15}